-The Department of Finance, Services and Innovation and Revenue NSW have endorsed the World Wide Web Consortium's Web Accessibility Guidelines version 2.0 (commonly know as WCAG 2.0) and we are implementing the Australian Government's Web Accessibility National Transition Strategy (NTS).
+The Department of Customer Service and Revenue NSW have endorsed the World Wide Web Consortium's Web Accessibility Guidelines version 2.0 (commonly know as WCAG 2.0) and we are implementing the Australian Government's Web Accessibility National Transition Strategy (NTS).

 WCAG 2.0 is a series of international standards from the World Wide Web Consortium.
 It identifies techniques to create and manage web content in ways that are more accessible to people with disabilities including those who may use assistive technologies like screen readers.
 Websites that are more accessible are also generally more user friendly to everyone.

 We take care to ensure our website and our web content meet the WCAG 2.0 standards to at least level AA compliance so that people of all abilities, including older people and those with visual, hearing, cognitive or motor impairments can access information and services.

 We are committed to making our website as user friendly as possible.
 Extensive testing has been conducted to inform design, navigation and content on our website.
 We will continue to develop, evaluate and improve our site to ensure our customers needs are being met including those with: